flowtoolz/flowtoolz.github.io/_posts/2019-08-25-code-represents-customer-value-and-technology.md

 Putting abstractions (and wishful thinking) aside, we may also notice that software interacts with the real world exclusively through hardware.
 From the perspective of code, there is no "user interaction", there are just a bunch of devices like touch screen, hard drive and WiFi which translate information between code and the tangible world.
 While people might feel like they directly interact with an interesting domain, they technically only ever interact with hardware.

-To meet people's needs and expectations (and wishful thinking), we build software upon many abstract ideas: visual- and interaction design as well as some notion of use cases, application domain, language, time and reality itself.
-Whether we make such ideas explicit in code or not, they are innate to any software product that provides value.
+To meet people's needs and expectations (and wishful thinking), we build software upon many shared ideas, from language and common sense over our mental model the application domain to the specific use cases and design of the envisioned product.
+Whether we make such ideas explicit in code or not, they are innate to any software that provides value.

 **There is no escape from this duality.
-Every piece of code on the planet stands with one foot in a technical- and with the other in a conceptual environment.**
+Every piece of code on the planet stands with one foot in a technical- and with the other in an ideational environment.**

 The two environments are clearly distinct in the sense that the machine on which code runs is hardly ever what the code is about.
 Or put another way: We can always distinguish the value software generates for the user from the headache it generates for the developer.

 ### Value Environment

-**The conceptual environment of code is the concrete *value* we want people to get out of the product, and it also reflects what people generally *value*.
+**The ideational environment of code are all concepts needed to describe the *value* we want people to get out of the product.
+It also reflects what ideas and conventions people generally *value*.
 So let's call it the *value environment*.**

 More specifically, the value environment implies a complete description of the product from the user's perspective, including a detailed idea of the product's philosophy, application domain, use cases and design.